coravacav/readthis/content/pinned/why-rust-is-good.md

 +++
 title = 'Why Rust Is Good'
-description = 'A list of reasons why Rust is a good programming language' date = 2024-02-03T14:20:52-07:00
+description = 'A list of reasons why Rust is a good programming language' date = 2024-02-04
 +++

-Features that make rust good.
-The fact and the simple reason it's good because of that fact.
+TLDR: Benefit of hindsight, flexibility, and sensibility.

 {{< notice note >}}
 This list is not exhaustive, but it's a good start.